Category intelligence brief

 Phoenix

-Sanctuary AI's general-purpose humanoid robot, built around the proprietary Carbon AI control system that aims to replicate human-like intelligence for…
+Sanctuary AI's Phoenix is a general-purpose humanoid robot family powered by the company's Carbon AI control system for…

 70kg170cm